influxdata/docs-v2/content/v2.0/query-data/flux/geo/group-geo-data.md

   )
 ```

-### Group data into tracks or routes
+### Group data by track or route
 Use [`geo.asTracks()` function](/v2.0/reference/flux/stdlib/experimental/geo/astracks/)
 to group data points into tracks or routes and order them by time or other columns.
 Data must contain a unique identifier for each track.
 For example: `id` or `tid`.

-- Use the `groupBy` parameter to specify columns that uniquely identify each track or route.
+- Specify columns that uniquely identify each track or route with the `groupBy` parameter.
-- Use the `sortBy` parameter to specify which columns to sort by.
+- Specify which columns to sort by with the `sortBy` parameter.
 Default is `["_time"]`.

 The following example uses the [sample bird migration data](/v2.0/query-data/flux/geo/#sample-data)
 to query data points within 200km of Cairo, Egypt and group them into routes unique